 Stock Performance.
-As a general indicator of our pay-for-performance culture, the Compensation Committee considers how Edwards' cumulative total return to stockholders compares to both the S&P 500 Index and the S&P Health Care Equipment Select Industry Index (the "SPHESI").
-The table below illustrates our Company's 5-year cumulative total stockholder return on common stock with the cumulative total returns of the S&P 500 Index and the SPHESI.
+As a general indicator of our pay-for-performance culture, the Compensation Committee considers how Edwards' cumulative total return to stockholders ("TSR") compares to both the S&P 500 Index and the S&P Health Care Equipment Index.
+The table below illustrates our 5-year cumulative TSR on common stock with the cumulative total returns of the S&P 500 Index and the S&P Health Care Equipment Index.